 Practitioners typically had a medical background and a paternalistic approach.

 Measuring the impact of treatment for psychological issues can be complicated.
-That said, there is evidence to suggest that psychodynamic therapy works for the following conditions:
+That said, there is

 - Depression: Studies indicate that it can help people address recurring life patterns that play a part in their depression.

 - Social anxiety, social phobia, and panic disorder: Studies have found promising results and improved remission.

 - Anorexia nervosa: Strong evidence suggests that it promotes recovery from anorexia nervosa.

 - Pain: Unexplained chronic and abdominal pain respond well to this therapy, data suggest.